Tommi2Day/gomodules/Readme.md

 this is a collection of my often used functions

 - common: Common functions used in modules and implementations
+- pwlib:
+  - password generation,
-- pwlib: password generation, storing and handling with RSA, Openssl and Hashicorp Vault functions
+  - password storing and handling with RSA, Openssl, GoPass, Amazon KMS and Hashicorp Vault
+  - totp generation
+  - scram hashing
 - tools: collection of often used tools as build loader
 - dblib: db related functions, esp. for oracle and tns handling
 - maillib: function to send Mails